jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 #### Configure ParameterStore in System Manager

 AWS Systems Manager Parameter Store provides secure, hierarchical storage for configuration data management and secrets management.
 You can store data such as passwords, database strings, and license codes as parameter values.
-Complete the following tasks to configure application parameters for ParameterStore (default region is us-east-1)
+Complete the following tasks to configure application parameters for ParameterStore (default region is <your-region>)

 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/
 2. Change values in ParameterStore for database URL, database username and password